coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 ![Rendering](/images/SiteSearchBestPractices/rendering.png)

 As mentioned earlier, you will need both the Search Box View Resources and the Search Box View rendering.
-The resources need to be added before the search box otherwise the component will not load.
+The resources need to be added before the search box, otherwise the component will not load.
 For more information on this subject, read this [article](https://developers.coveo.com/display/public/SitecoreV4/Inserting+a+Coveo+Search+Box+to+Your+Header).

 #### Using a reference to the rendering